Babylon Always Falls

 - 7 min read

 When we step back and read the passage in its original context, we see something both more ordinary and more profound.
-This is a taunt—a kind of ironic funeral hymn—against an oppressive, almost cosmically-powerful ruler.
-It's that 'oppression' component that caused many Christians to see this passage as containing a message about cosmic evil—a message about the kind of evil that convinces human beings that the path to peace and wholeness is murder and rape.
+This is a taunt — specifically, a masal, a kind of funeral hymn used here in an ironic way — against an oppressive, almost cosmically powerful ruler.
+And it's that 'oppression' component that caused many Christians to see this passage as containing a message about cosmic evil: particularly, the kind that convinces human beings that the path to peace and wholeness involves murder and rape.

-But this ruler is still very much a human one - one who hoarded power, crushed humanity for his dreams of wealth, and ruled with astounding arrogance.
+But this ruler is still very much a human one.
 "Son of Dawn" is just a title used for the King of Babylon, which was the imperial power oppressing Isaiah's people at the time of his writing.
+The king of Babylon was regarded as the "Son of the Morning Star," that is, the goddess Ishtar.
+And since the king was the son of a goddess, that made him... what?

 Point is, this passage is not primarily a cosmic drama about Satan.
 It’s a reality check about human leaders who believe their own hype, build their own kingdoms, and assume they are untouchable.

-And listen—if you grew up in a Christian tradition where spiritual authority was used as a weapon, where questioning leadership was framed as rebellion, where preachers were obsessed with controlling others instead of shepherding them—this passage might hit different.
+And if you grew up in a Christian tradition where spiritual authority was used as a weapon, where questioning leadership was framed as rebellion, where preachers were obsessed with controlling others instead of shepherding them -- this passage hits different.

 Let’s take a closer look.